KyCodeHuynh/Hail/README.md

 ### Segment Format

-A Hail segment has the following structure:
+A Hail packet has the following structure:

     [ Sequence number         ]  1 byte
     [ Acknowledgement number  ]  1 byte